metronotes/metronotes/README.md

 ## Runtime Architecture

-The Tetonix Runtime is built using FRAME and consists of pallets from tetcore, frontier, cumulus, and `pallets/`.
+The Moonbeam Runtime is built using FRAME and consists of pallets from substrate, frontier, cumulus, and `pallets/`.

 From substrate: